Timber Prices Per m³: Country Comparison & Cost Guide

 Why Timber Prices Differ Between Countries

 - Transportation costs: Shipping timber adds a significant layer of expense, especially for bulky or heavy orders.
 Even within the same region, fuel surcharges, port fees, and trucking distances influence what you see on the invoice.
-When comparing international prices, remember that the quoted figure often doesn't include last-mile delivery to your site or workshop.
+When comparing international prices, remember that the quoted figure often doesn't include last-mile delivery to your site or workshop — that can be an unpleasant surprise if you're not expecting it.

 Timber Prices Per m³ by Country

 The table below gives a general price snapshot based on commonly available grades.
 Ranges reflect typical retail pricing for construction and joinery timber — premium clear-grade material will sit at the higher end (or above it), while bulk or utility-grade stock may come in slightly lower.
-Use these numbers as a comparative benchmark rather than a firm quote, and always check with local timber suppliers before finalizing your budget.
+Use these numbers as a comparative benchmark rather than a firm quote.
+I'd always recommend picking up the phone or checking a local supplier's current listing before finalizing your budget, since timber prices can feel a bit like airline tickets — they change more often than you'd think.

 | Country | Pine (USD/m³) | Oak (USD/m³) | Spruce (USD/m³) | Hardwood (USD/m³) |